 iPhones have become much more than a luxury gadget that only the rich could afford.
 It is loaded with features and technologies that make it far superior to an average smartphone.
-Nevertheless, it’s fragile body and sleek design make it a little unpopular for rough use.
+Nevertheless, it’s fragile body and sleek design makes it a little unpopular for rough use.

 Image Source: geeky-gadgets.com

 As per the patent, this technology will work with the active sensors like accelerometer.
-It means, the sensors would be able to detect if the phone is in a ‘Free Fall Mode’.
+It means the sensors would be able to detect if the phone is in a ‘Free Fall Mode’.

 Image Source: contus.com

-So, when the software detects the free fall, it triggers the corner cushions to activate and protect the device from any damages from falling Moreover, these cushions will also prevent the phone from drowning in water; best suited for situations when you accidently drop your iPhone in water..
+So, when the software detects the free fall, it triggers the corner cushions to activate and protect the device from any damages from falling Moreover, these cushions will also prevent the phone from drowning in water; best suited for situations when you accidentally drop your iPhone in water..
 They act as a life jacket for your phone and keeps it floating on the surface.

 If these sources are correct, Apple would launch its ‘bumper’ technology with the upcoming iPhone 8.
 There are a lot of websites and market experts that have supported this speculation and will certainly make iPhone 8 a solid market player